Lock in the Federal Solar Tax Credit Before It’s Gone

 Frequently Asked Questions

-For Businesses, Farmers, Utilities, and Nonprofits: Yes, there is still time, but the timeline is still very tight.
+For Businesses, Farmers, Utilities, and Nonprofits: Yes, there is still time, but the timeline is very tight.
 Projects must be placed in service by the end of 2027.
-If work has already begun on a project before July 4, 2026, the deadline is two years longer: Dec.
-31, 2029.
+If work has already begun on a project before July 3, 2026, the deadline is longer: Dec.
+31, 2030.

 No. If your solar panels are fully installed and placed in service, then the new law will not take away any tax credits that you have earned.